 Where the individual makes a request electronically, the School will provide the information in a 'commonly used electronic format' in accordance with the UK GDPR; unless the applicant requests otherwise.

-A request for personal information should be submitted on the standard form in Appendix 3 to the following contact: Llanfair.dc@denbighshire.go.uk information is already within knowledge and all the circumstances of the case.
-Seek advice if in doubt.
+A request for personal information should be submitted on the standard form in Appendix 3 to the following contact: Llanfair.dc@denbighshire.go.uk

 What if the data includes information about other people?